Datona-Labs/datona/README.md

 ### Fund the keys

 You will need to send some of your KETH from your funded address to the owner, requester and otherUser addresses.
-Any Ethereum wallet should be able to do this, e.g. [MetaMask](https://metamask.io/).
+Any Ethereum wallet should be able to do this.

 ### 1. Download a Smart Data Access Request from Datona Labs